Image in modal.

 According to the Substance Abuse and Mental Health Services Administration, individual trauma can be defined in terms of “three E’s:” it results from an event, series of events, or set of circumstances that the individual experiences as physically or emotionally harmful or life-threatening, with lasting adverse effects on the individual’s functioning and mental, physical, social, emotional, or spiritual well-being.
 Trauma-induced effects can include impaired concentration, organization, and/or emotional regulation; hyper-arousal to a constant state of tension, suspicion, or panic; disengagement; and difficulty relaxing, sleeping, digesting food, or finding enjoyment in life.

 Four recent projects showcase trauma-informed design in youth-centered settings.
-The Boys Town Education Center, completed in 2023 by DLR Group, serves grades four through 12 on a nonprofit residential campus, for troubled boys as well as girls, near Omaha, Nebraska.
+The Boys Town Education Center, completed in 2023 by DLR Group, serves troubled youth (no longer boys only) in grades four through 12, on a nonprofit residential campus near Omaha, Nebraska.
 The Mothership (2024), by Shopworks Architecture, shelters 12- to 24-year-olds experiencing homelessness in Denver.
 Montage Health Ohana Center for Child and Adolescent Behavioral Health (2023), by NBBJ, provides mental-health treatment in Monterey, California.
 And the Parrott Creek Child and Family Services expansion (under construction), by El Dorado, is an 80-acre retreat for highly traumatized youth in Clackamas County, Oregon.

 Typically referred by clinical professionals, caseworkers, the juvenile justice system, or parents seeking help, a significant number of the students at Boys Town Education Center face behavioral-health and/or academic challenges.
 “You can’t learn if you don’t feel safe,” says Vanessa Schutte, principal and K–12 education leader in DLR Group’s Omaha office, on the decision to prioritize trauma-informed design for the new building.